k-pop

 • Euphoria: TREASURE, EVNNE, CIX, BANG YEDAM, OnlyOneOf

-• KPOPWORLD: AHOF, CLOSE YOUR EYES, 82MAJOR, HITGS, VVS
+• KPOPWORLD: AHOF, CLOSE YOUR EYES, KWON EUNBI, 82MAJOR, HITGS, VVS, QQQ, Billlie

 • SheBOPS: MIN (ex-miss A), SAAY, Gummy